arrikenw/underbrewed/README.md

 #### Methodology
 We used the interview querying method.
 Participants were sent an early version of the game, and instructed to play through a tutorial level and a game level on their own, without observation or input from the developer team.
 Players were invited to repeat either level as many times as they liked before taking part in an interview conducted over Zoom.
 The interview was recorded for future reference.

 The interview consisted of open-ended questions surrounding the gameplay, graphics, and user experience.
 Participants were encouraged to form their own opinions of the game and discuss their feedback with the interviewer in a conversational style.
-Dot points and pre-prepared questions were used to guide the discussion.
+Dot points and questions prepared by the interviewers were used to guide the discussion.
 The interviewers took typed notes during the interviews, and reviewed audio recordings of the interviews when necessary.

 #### Participant demographic information
 | Age | Gender    | Occupation                     | Self-estimate of hours of video games played per week |